The Dementia Talking Point Team

-I’ve been part of the Talking Point team for seven years and I oversee the delivery of the service.
+I’ve been part of the Dementia Talking Point team for seven years and I oversee the delivery of the service.
 Before I worked at Alzheimer's Society, I worked at a cancer charity managing social media, writing articles and working with the media.

-My role on Talking Point covers a few areas – keeping the community running smoothly, looking after the volunteer and staff teams, promoting the community and helping to improve the service.
+My role on Dementia Talking Point covers a few areas – keeping the community running smoothly, looking after the volunteer and staff teams, promoting the community and helping to improve the service.
 It’s also part of my role to develop our community by acting on feedback received, testing new ideas and bringing in changes carefully.

 What I love about the internet is how it breaks down barriers to receiving support – you don’t have to be in the same room and you don’t even have to be online at the same time.
 Our members are the real experts and its their experience that drives me to ensure Talking Point is a high quality service that continues to go from strength to strength.